Prompt Engineering or Fine-Tuning: An Empirical Assessment of LLMs for Code: Methodology and Protocols

 For RQ2, we report the responses from the four close-ended questions explained in the post-experimentation survey.
 We show the percentage of the evaluation responses from all the participants.
 The evaluation of each survey question can be answered to one out of the five following selections: 1) poor, 2) fair, 3) good, 4) very good, and 5) excellent.
 We consider the evaluation to be satisfactory if they answer either good, very good, or excellent.

-For RQ3, we investigate the chat logs of the participants and manually categorize the prompts they apply.
-We categorize the initial prompts and the additional prompts they make to improve the responses at a high level to find patterns from different participants.
-Two authors separately conducted the labeling to mitigate bias in the manual labeling process, while a third author independently moderated and synthesized the results.
-After categorizing the types of conversational prompts, we count and rank the occurrences for each ASE task to show the overall trends among the participants.
+For RQ3, we investigate the chat logs of the participants and manually categorize the conversational prompts. {We first extracted the conversational prompts as a list of abstract instructions for the qualitative analysis.
+We then used an Open Coding Approach, where two authors of this paper, who were not involved in the extraction process, performed sessions of card sorting for our qualitative data analysis~\cite{miles1994qualitative}.
+This analysis design was chosen to make the categorization and extraction as independent from each other as possible.
+After that, a third author acted as a moderator to resolve the disagreements.
+Finally, all other authors are involved in manually reviewing the forms completed by the three authors and resolving any disagreements that occurred during the process to ensure consensus among reviewers.
+Note that we also provide the category of conversational prompt and the raw chat logs for each participant in our replication package to provide transparent results of our work.} After categorizing the types of conversational prompts, we count and rank the occurrences for each task to show the overall trends among the participants.